NaokiHori/SimpleInterpolator/README.rst

 Dependency
 **********

-Although the library uses FFTW3 just for simplicity (the author is interested in a very simple configuration), it is only needed by the Poisson solver and the interpolation itself is independent of it.
+Although the library uses `FFTW <https://www.fftw.org>`_ just for simplicity (the author is interested in a very simple configuration), it is only needed by the Poisson solver and the interpolation itself is independent of it.
 One can get rid of it by modifying the Poisson solver and scalar interpolating methods (see `the documentation <https://naokihori.github.io/SimpleInterpolator/>`_).

 For quick start to see what is going on, use `Docker <https://www.docker.com>`_.